 Consider using the formal letter format, which comprises the following elements:

-- Margins: Any formal letter should have half-inch to 1-inch margins on the top, bottom, and sides.
+• Margins: Any formal letter should have half-inch to 1-inch margins on the top, bottom, and sides.

-- Line spacing: While writing your letter, consider using single-line spacing.
-In addition to that, always leave a single space before writing another paragraph to make your work look neat and well presented.
+• Line spacing: While writing your letter, consider using single-line spacing.
+In addition to that, always leave a single space before writing another paragraph to make your work look neat and well-presented.

-- Alignment: It is a great idea to use a semi-block format where your contact information and salutation are aligned to the left while others, like the closing statement, are aligned to the right.
+• Alignment: It is a great idea to use a semi-block format where your contact information and salutation are aligned to the left while others, like the closing statement, are aligned to the right.
 Equally, you may decide to align all of the text to the left.

-- Font: The font size for the text should be no smaller than 10-point font and no larger than 12.
+• Font: The font size for the text should be no smaller than 10-point font and no larger than 12.

-- Sender’s details: Optimally, you might want to have a printed company letterhead to portray that your business is legit.
+• Sender’s details: Ideally, you might want to have a printed company letterhead to portray that your business is legit.
 However, if you do not have one yet, type your contact information at the topmost part of the letter, including your name, address, and contact information.
 The address must be included because you do not want the recipient of your letter to have to look up your address before sending a response.

-- The date: Dating the letter is very important because the recipient needs to know when it was written.
+• The date: Dating the letter is very important because the recipient needs to know when it was written.
 For this reason, it would be best if you date your letter using the standard United States format.
 For instance, February 24, 2021

-- Receiver’s address: It is important to include the recipient’s address right below the date so that you have the information readily available for printing out the envelope.
+• Receiver’s address: It is important to include the recipient’s address right below the date so that you have the information readily available for printing out the envelope.
 Similarly, typing the recipient’s address ensures that the letter is not lost in the office shuffle anytime you are sending it out.
 While writing the recipient’s address, the first line should be the recipient’s name, followed by the designation, and the company’s name, in that order.
 The address, city, state, and zip code should appear in the fourth line.

 Writing a Business Introduction Letter